 Believe it or not there's actually a way to potentially generate profit from free bets.
-With bookies competing for punters there's a never ending supply of free bet offers.
+With bookies competing for punters there's a never ending supply of free bets.
 You know the sort of thing 'bet £25, receive a £25 free bet' as a welcome bonus when opening a new account.

 This is great news as by using 'matched betting', it's possible to back and lay the same event in order to win regardless of the outcome.
 Simply by using one of the free bet offers as your stake money you're able to then lay these bets off to make a risk free profit.

 Many bookies offer matched free bets such as 'bet £10 to receive a free £10 bet' as a sign-up bonus when opening a new account.
 It's possible to use these free bets to make money.

 The process is known as matched betting, a technique involving backing and laying a betting event in order to win regardless of the outcome.
 Matched betting can be done using betting exchanges like Betfair.com/EX in conjunction with fixed-odds bookies like Bet365.com.

 Anywhere from £500 upwards is a typical amount.
 Just be aware that more cash can also be made from online bookies weekly betting offers in addition to their sign-up offer.

 Of course it all depends on the amount of time taken to match the bets and the bonus amounts you're working with.
 There are new customer offers popping up all the time, which means more free bets for punters and the potential for matched betting.

 There are some risks associated with matched betting as exchanges like Betfair Exchange do charge a small commission on winning bets (roughly 5-15%).
 You'll therefore need to try to get better odds at the betting exchange to cover this small shortfall.